tscanlin/processmd/README.md

   convertMode: 'json',
   // Whether to output to stdout or not.
   stdout: false,
-  // Custom markdown renderer function, null to use the default: `marked`.
+  // Custom markdown renderer function, null to use the default: `markdown-it`.
-  markdownRenderer: null,
+  markdownRenderer: null
 }
 ```